menu

 Overview

 Fairview is a tiny village located in the state of Illinois.
 With a population of 419 people and just one neighborhood, Fairview is the 765th largest community in Illinois.
-Much of the housing stock in Fairview was built prior to World War II, making it one of the older and more historic villages in the country.
+Fairview has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Occupations and Workforce